 Our belief is that over the hundreds of years that have passed, and the many hundreds of years yet to happen, the works themselves are in danger of becoming fossilized.
-And that would be a dreadful tragedy in itself, and would be doing his work, and the people throughout time, a great disservice.
+And that would be a dreadful tragedy in itself, and would be doing his work, and people throughout time, a great disservice.

 For us it is important to keep a grounded perspective on his achievements; Shakespeare is only a point, notwithstanding maybe the most significant point, in the continuum of human understanding and development.
-If the real significance of Shakespeare is to be fully assimilated, then it is imperative that we keep alive the tradition by creating new work out of his processes and his own body of work.
+And if the real significance of Shakespeare is to be fully assimilated, then it is imperative that we keep alive the tradition by creating new work out of his processes and his own body of work.